-A Notice of Project Initiation and Public Information Centre (PIC No.1) was prepared and first issued on October 25th, 2022.
-The Notice included an invitation to a Phase 2 Public Information Centre to be held on November 8th, 2022.
-A copy of the Notice is provided in Appendix A. The Notice was advertised in the Owen Sound Sun Times on October 25th, 2022, and October 29th, 2022.
+A Notice of Project Initiation and Public Information Centre (PIC No.1) was first issued on October 25th, 2022.
+The Notice included an invitation to a Phase 2 Public Information Centre that was held on November 8th, 2022.
+A copy of the Notice is provided in Appendix A. The Notice was advertised in the Owen Sound Sun Times on October 25th, 2022 and October 29th, 2022.
 The Notice was also mailed to property owners within 120 meters of the main drainage corridor.
-It is noted that while public notice typically requires that notices be mailed to the owners of all properties within and abutting the Study Area, an extended notification area was endorsed, as outlined on the Notification Area Figure provided in Appendix A.
+It is noted that while public notice typically requires that notices be mailed to the owners of all properties within and abutting the Study Area, an extended notification area was endorsed, as outlined on the Notification Area Figure included in Appendix A.

-The Notice of Project Initiation and Public Information Centre invites the public, agencies and Indigenous Communities to review this version of the Master Plan (i.e., Version 1), which includes the background technical reports.
-Comments received over the course of the Study will be incorporated into the Master Plan (Version 2), which will include a re-assessment of alternatives as required to address comments received, to be issued at a later date.
+The Notice of Project Initiation and Public Information Centre invited the public, agencies and Indigenous Communities to review the first Draft of the Master Plan (i.e., Version 1), which included the background technical reports.
+Comments received during the comment period were incorporated into the Master Plan, and a reassessment of alternatives was completed, where necessary.